kmwang123/cme211-notes/ExamReview2.md

 * Functions allow us to decompose a program into smaller components

 * It is easier to implement, test, and debug portions of a program in isolation

-* Allows work to be spread among many people working mostly independently

-* If done properly it can make your program easier to understand and maintain

-  * Eliminate duplicated code

-  * Reuse functions across multiple programs

 ### C/C++ function